nordic-institute/X-Road-development/WORKFLOW.md

 ## 15	Hotfix

-15.1	Critical bug in production version is handled by preparation and release of a patch (see [Change Management Process], section “Warranty”).
+15.1	Critical bug in production version is handled by preparation and release of a patch (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), section “Warranty”).

 15.2	Vendor prepares a patch on `hotfix` branch forked from the `master` branch in forked repository.